• Skip to main content

 Remember Your Past For A Healthy Present

-May 24, 2020 by Matt Pavlik Leave a Comment
+May 24, 2020 by Matt Pavlik 2 Comments

 How does remembering your past help you today?
-Think of re-membering as bringing scattered parts together.
-It’s like gathering the parts of a jigsaw puzzle and assembling them together where they belong.
+Think of re-membering as bringing scattered parts of your life together.
+It’s like gathering the parts of a jigsaw puzzle and assembling them where they belong.

 I’m fascinated by my past.
 I’m not thinking of historical facts.
 I mean my psychological and emotional journey.
+Memories are important because they are the key to setting a person free from being trapped in the past.

 How you first experience something has long-lasting implications.
 Your journey is, in many ways, a series of first-time experiences.
 To put the pieces of your life together, you must revisit your first-time experiences to create follow-on experiences.
+Healing can be both strengthening the positive memories and weakening the negative ones.

 Your relationship with your childhood memories can tell you a lot about yourself.
 Here are some questions you can use to explore your emotional health: